KerfuffleV2/tfti/README.md

 Click a component in **Shop** to add it.
 You can click it in **Have** to remove it.
 You generally want to keep this is sync with the components you have in game.

 You can add watched item by selecting the name from the dropdown under **Want**.
 Click the item icon in the same area to remove it.
+You may also use separate want list profiles for different builds using an anchor link.
+For example: https://kerfufflev2.github.io/tfti/#yordles

 You can click an item in **Buildable** to remove both components for that item.